LonMcGregor/StopKillingGamesReport/CRANotes.md

 Under 43.4.b and c and 43.5 you can say that replacement is not adequate for the consumer, and that repair should be used instead regardless of cost
 Replacing a broken game with a different one that works would not conform to the original description, and would most likely inconvenience the consumer
 But again, this would depend on exactly what the replacement given was.
-Under this, you could say that repair in the form of offering a server emulator / patchfile / some other documented configuration might offer minor inconvenience to the consumer, but compared to losing access to the game entirely, it is not a significant inconvenience
+Under this, you could say that repair in the form of offering a server emulator / patch file / some other documented configuration might offer minor inconvenience to the consumer, but compared to losing access to the game entirely, it is not a significant inconvenience

 43.6